 After meeting certain employment requirements, employees can participate in the Company's 401(k) plan.
 Under the 401(k) plan, employees may contribute up to 25% of their salaries, pursuant to certain restrictions.
 The Company matches 50% of the first 4% of employee contributions.
 Additional contributions may be made at the discretion of the board of directors.
+During the year ended December 31, 2016, the Company recorded approximately \$895 thousand for basic matching contributions.
 During the year ended December 31, 2015, the Company recorded approximately \$299 thousand for basic matching contributions.
-During the year ended December 31, 2014, the Company recorded approximately \$289 thousand for basic matching contributions.
-There were no discretionary matching contributions recorded during the years ended December 31, 2015 or 2014.
+There were no discretionary matching contributions recorded during the years ended December 31, 2016 or 2015.

-Note 23.-Related Party Transactions
+Note 18.-Related Party Transactions

-In January 2015, the Company entered into a \$5.0 million short-term borrowing agreement with a related party of the Company, secured by Ginnie Mae servcing rights with an interest rate of 15%, and transaction costs of \$50 thousand.
+In January 2015, the Company entered into a \$5.0 million short-term borrowing agreement with a related party of the Company, secured by Ginnie Mae servicing rights with an interest rate of 15%, and transaction costs of \$50 thousand.
 The balance was repaid in March 2015.